Mastering Google’s AI Search in 2025: Tools, Tips & Strategy

 min read

-Google AI Mode Search in 2025 – What’s Changed & How to Keep Up
+Google AI Mode Search in 2025 – What Has Changed and How to Adapt

-If you've noticed that Google Search feels different in 2025, it's not your imagination.
-With the rollout of Project Astra, Google’s new AI Mode has officially become the default search experience, powering 92% of all queries (according to Google's Q1 2025 Report).
+If you’ve noticed that Google Search feels noticeably different in 2025, you’re not imagining things.
+With the rollout of Project Astra, Google’s AI Mode has become the default search experience, now powering over 90% of all queries (Q1 2025 Report, Google).

 In this guide, we’ll walk you through: